marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

 - External installation of Plumed 2.10.0
 - External installation of fpocket (MDpocket) 4.0
 - OpenMM 8.2
+> **Note:** If running on a HPC cluster with older versions or no external build support you will have to use
+> Gromacs 23/24 and plumed 2.9.2 installed via conda forge instead.
+>
+> AmberTools 24 is backward compatible.
+>
+> In the notebook just remember to set the paths to gromacs and the plumed kernel properly and
+> you will also need to set the path variable in the python environment

 - Force fields:
   - ff14SB from amber14-all.xml
   - TIP3P from amber14-all.xml
   - GAFF 2.1 for probes
 - GPU with CUDA support (optional but recommended for accelerated MD)
 - Python dependencies (Windows/WSL2):
-  `rdkit, openmm, openmmforcefields, mdtraj, numpy, openbabel, pdbfixer, fpocket, mdanalysis, parmed, openmm-plumed`, pymol-open-source
+  `rdkit, openmm, openmmforcefields, mdtraj, numpy, openbabel, pdbfixer, fpocket, mdanalysis, parmed, pymol-open-source
 - Pipeline was run in WSL2
 - WSL2 setup: Ubuntu 22.04.5, Miniforge3, Conda environment `almmd`
 - PLUMED kernel environment variable set via: